Bruno Sutter (singer): Biography

 He also served as vocalist of cover band The Soundtrackers, and released solo albums under his true name of Bruno Sutter, the first of which having its production crowdfunded via a successful Kickante campaign; it reached R$42,005.00, surpassing its originally intended goal of R$40,000.00.
-In 2016 he returned to perform with Massacration, but is no longer an official member of Hermes & Renato.
+In 2016 he returned to perform with Massacration, while no longer being an official member of Hermes & Renato.

+In 2017, as his character of Detonator, he was a guest vocalist on the single "Metal for Demons" by Florianópolis-based one-man band Xakol; the song was described by frontman Saulo Castilho as a tribute to Massacration.

-In 2015 he was chosen by voice actor Wendel Bezerra to perform the Brazilian Portuguese version of Dragon Ball Super's third ending song, "Usubeni", originally by Lacco Tower.
-From 2018 to 2019 he was a judge for RecordTV's singing competition Canta Comigo, returning to its preteen-oriented spin-off Canta Comigo Teen, which premiered in 2020.
+In 2018 he was chosen by voice actor Wendel Bezerra to perform the official Brazilian Portuguese version of Dragon Ball Super's third ending song, "Usubeni", originally by Lacco Tower, as well as the Brazilian version of Akira Kushida's "Kyūkyoku no Battle", from the same anime.
+Also from 2018 to 2019 he was a judge for Record's singing competition Canta Comigo, returning to its preteen-oriented spin-off Canta Comigo Teen, which premiered in 2020.

-On June 28, 2022, Sutter was announced as a contestant of the second season of RecordTV's reality show Ilha Record.
+On June 28, 2022, Sutter was announced as a contestant of the second season of Record's reality show Ilha Record.
+The same year, he became top player of the Atari 2600 game Enduro, obtaining a high score of 4,637.8 points, surpassing the 4,387.6 points of previous champion Christian Lee Keilback; Sutter's record would later be broken by Ulisses Patriota, with a score of 6,177.5.

+On January 16, 2023, he posted on Twitter that he was chosen as the voice of Vidaldus Taka in the Brazilian dubbing of the anime Fairy Tail.

 Personal life

+At some point in the early 2000s Sutter was married to veterinarian Adriane Cristina Sutter.